mnemnion/porch/hexahot.md

 The last wall has to be built and attached and the whole thing checked for leaks.
 It really should be able to handle a couple pounds of overpressure: I can't stress this enough.
 We then remove the wall and add the inner structure.
 It's cramped, but this can't be helped.

+Building the removable wall is probably a matter of taking two pieces of insulation, folding thin yoga-style matting over the ends, and staple gunning it.
+Perhaps with some glue to keep the layers from sliding against each other.
+This is press-fit into the end and should provide a nice airtight seal.
+We hinge this with the bottom tarp, making a door that opens down but cannot be fully removed, to deal with the irregularity of the bottom pallet plane.

-The layers probably have to go in incrementally.
+The water layers probably have to go in incrementally.
 The buckets can be laid empty and should be, since leaks are bad and this lets us check.
 This part is art.
 At the end, the last wall goes in, and Bob is your proverbial uncle.